 Effective treatments are available for many types of cancer, but they don't always work for everyone.

 For example, people who have skin cancer caused by a defective BRAF gene typically respond well to drugs that target that gene.
 But those drugs — called BRAF inhibitors — don't work for people who have colorectal cancer caused by the same genetic mutation.
 And researchers don't yet know why.

-In the hopes of helping people with cancers that don't respond to known treatments, Rush has begun offering gene analysis to some cancer patients.
+In the hopes of helping people with cancers that don't respond to known treatments, Rush has begun offering gene analysis to some cancer patients through our precision oncology program.
 The goal is to find treatments that can target specific mutations in cancer cells — those mutations people are born with and those that happen by chance.

 By year's end, as many as 700 patients with solid tumors — including sarcomas, carcinomas and lymphomas — are expected to take advantage of this analysis, which Rush offers in partnership with the tech startup Tempus.

 The analysis, called genome sequencing, lets doctors see what variations in genes might fuel a tumor's growth.

 Tempus compares each patient's genetic information — taken from blood and tissue samples — with the company's database of up to 1,700 genes linked to cancer.
 That analysis can help uncover patterns that can save lives.

 "Tempus tells us what drugs similar patients have been treated with and how similar patients have done based on national clinical trials and Tempus' own data," says Robert DeCresce, MD, acting director of the Rush University Cancer Center.